- 1. Visit the Underground River of Palawan

 2. Go Island-Hopping in Honda Bay

-Apart from the underground river experience, Puerto Princesa’s Honda Bay is blessed with white sand beaches and small islands rich in marine life, and you can visit the top attractions all in just one day with Honda Bay island-hopping adventures.
+Apart from the underground river experience, Puerto Princesa’s Honda Bay is blessed with white sand beaches in the Philippines and small islands rich in marine life, and you can visit the top Puerto Princesa tourist attractions all in just one day with Honda Bay island-hopping adventures.
+It is one of the must-visit places in Puerto Princesa, Palawan, and exploring it is a great way to experience island-hopping in the Philippines.

 You will be visiting Cowrie Island, Luli Island, and Starfish Island, which are all great spots for swimming and snorkeling in island-hopping tours.